recepsenoglu/minesweeper/README.md

 # Minesweeper Game App

 This is a simple Minesweeper game app developed using Flutter/Dart technologies.
-It features 3 difficulty settings, sound effects, and a timer that starts when the user begins the game.
+It features 3 difficulty settings, sound effects, and a statistics page to keep track progress.
 The game is implemented using the Provider package for state management and developed with **MVC** (_Model-View-Controller_) software architecture.

 ## Installation